-The Foundation adopted the amendments of FASB ASU No. 2018-08, Not-for-Profit Entities (Topic 958), Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made in 2021 on a modified prospective basis.
+The Foundation accounts for their conditional scholarship grants in accordance with FASB ASU No. 2018-08, Not-for-Profit Entities (Topic 958), Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions.
 In accordance with ASU 2018-08, conditional scholarship grants are not recorded until the students meet the terms of the conditions (typically enrollment).

-As of June 30, 2023 and 2022, there are \$912,000 and \$660,000, respectively, of outstanding awards granted through scholarship programs which have not been accrued within the financial statements, as required by the ASU No. 2018-08.
+As of June 30, 2024 and 2023, there are \$1,144,000 and \$912,000, respectively, of conditional awards granted through scholarship programs which have not yet been accrued within the financial statements.
 The students must satisfy the scholarship conditions annually to receive the future payments.